 The Media Authorities

-14 state media authorities exist in Germany.
+14 Media Authorities exist in Germany.
 On behalf of the states, they work together on central tasks and projects under the umbrella brand die medienanstalten.
 This ensures that private radio and television stations throughout Germany are regulated in a uniform way and that the media authorities in European media policy speak with one voice.

 The cooperation is conducted in 4 central commissions: